Abineshk/react-app-governance-ui/README.md

-# File Analysis UI
+# App Governance UI

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.
-"# react-analysis-ui"
+"# react-app-governance-ui"